MaxiGames/MaxiGames.js/DEVELOPING.md

 - _NEVER commit directly to master_.
 - Commit _early_ and _often_.
 You can interactive rebase to clean everything up before pushing.
+- Keep commits as small as possible, don't do a bunch of work then commit everything at once
+- Use descriptive commit messages.
 - When pulling, _rebase instead of merge_: `git pull --rebase`.
 - _Don't push incomplete/partial code to master or beta branch._ Understand that
   other people will be pulling those changes every once in a while, and if those